Inasmuch 40 bed Accredited Caring Centre with:

 Are there any Stairs I need to Worry About?

-The Caring Centre is on ground level so residents are able to get about quite easily.
+No. The Hostel is on ground level so residents are able to get about quite easily.

 Are there any Activities for Me to Participate in?

 Yes, there are.
 We want you to become a highly valued member of the Inasmuch Community.
 You can choose what activities you would like to participate in and the times you prefer to do your own thing.
 Some activities include, however not limited to: